 8. Blazers or Suit Jackets That Don’t Fit

-Fit is so important to the appearance of your suit or blazer that a well fitting cheap suit will almost always look better than a baggy, ill-fitting expensive suit.
+Fit is so crucial to the appearance of your suit or blazer that a well-fitting cheap suit will almost always look better than a baggy, ill-fitting expensive suit.
 You can see the difference between a baggy suit and a well-fitted suit in the picture above.

-Another one of the seven deadly sins of professional fashion for Realtors, ties that are too long or too short will make your corporate clients think you snuck out of the mail room to try and sell them a house.
+Another one of the seven deadly sins of professional fashion for realtors: Ties that are too long or too short will make your corporate clients think you snuck out of the mailroom to try to sell them a house.

 11. Buttoning the Bottom Button on Your Blazer or Suit Jacket

-You saw these in a GQ spread last week and they looked amazing.
+OK, OK, I know.
+You saw these in a GQ spread last week, and they looked amazing.
 What’s the big deal?

 14. A Full Break on Slacks, Suit Pants, or Chinos

-I’m going to have to “break” with tradition here (sorry, couldn’t help it) and say that any kind of break on your slacks or suit pants is verboten for realtors.
+I’m going to have to “break” with tradition here (sorry!) and say that any kind of break on your slacks or suit pants is verboten for realtors.
 Besides looking sloppy, a full break on your slacks hides your shoes, and if you followed our advice about shoes above, you’d miss out looking like this:

-When I was growing up, my father, a Marine Corps veteran, would never, ever wear shorts, even while chopping firewood on 90+ degree days.
-When I asked him why he just said, “Men don’t wear shorts.”
+When I was growing up, my father, a Marine Corps veteran, would never, ever wear shorts, even while chopping wood on 90+ degree days.
+When I asked him why, he just said, “Men don’t wear shorts.”
 This has stuck with me.